Relativity

 The third term is zero as there is no time dependency.

-The only non-zero solutions are \((\mu = t, \nu = r)\), \((\mu = r, \nu = t)\), \((\mu = t, \nu = \theta)\), and \((\mu = \theta, \nu = t)\).
+The only non-zero solutions are \((\mu = t, \nu = r)\), \((\mu = r, \nu = t)\), and \((\mu = t, \nu = \theta)\), \((\mu = \theta, \nu = t)\).

 For the \(r\) symbols, \(\lambda = r\) and for non-zero terms \(\rho = r\).

-The only non-zero solutions are \((\mu = r, \nu = \theta)\), \((\mu = \theta, \nu = r)\), \((\mu = \nu = t)\), \((\mu = \nu = r)\), \((\mu = \nu = \theta)\), and \((\mu = \nu = \phi)\).
+The only non-zero solutions are \((\mu = r, \nu = \theta)\), \((\mu = \theta, \nu = r)\), and \((\mu = \nu = t)\), and \((\mu = \nu = r)\), and \((\mu = \nu = \theta)\), \((\mu = \nu = \phi)\).

 For the \(\theta\) symbols, \(\lambda = \theta\) and for non-zero terms \(\rho = \theta\).

-The only non-zero solutions are \((\mu = r, \nu = \theta)\), \((\mu = \theta, \nu = r)\), \((\mu = \nu = t)\), \((\mu = \nu = r)\), \((\mu = \nu = \theta)\), and \((\mu = \nu = \phi)\).
+The only non-zero solutions are \((\mu = r, \nu = \theta)\), \((\mu = \theta, \nu = r)\), and \((\mu = \nu = t)\), and \((\mu = \nu = r)\), and \((\mu = \nu = \theta)\), and \((\mu = \nu = \phi)\).

 For the \(\phi\) symbols, \(\lambda = \phi\) and for non-zero terms \(\rho = \phi\).

-The only non-zero solutions are \((\mu = \phi, \nu = r)\), \((\mu = r, \nu = \phi)\), \((\mu = \phi, \nu = \theta)\), and \((\mu = \theta, \nu = \phi)\).
+The only non-zero solutions are \((\mu = \phi, \nu = r)\), \((\mu = r, \nu = \phi)\), and \((\mu = \phi, \nu = \theta)\), \((\mu = \theta, \nu = \phi)\).

 Christoffel Symbols